toneloc/stable-channels/README.md

   - **Rust App (LDK):** Located in `src` (in development)
 - **Additional Resources:** Explore `/platforms` for mobile apps, web apps, scripts, and servers.

-There are also some in-progress web apps, bash scripts, Python servers and such Check it out in `/platforms`.

 ### Environment and dependencies

 - **LDK Version:**